 Heart disease is the leading cause of death in the U.S., and many heart procedures are complex and difficult to perform.
 An intracardiac echocardiography (ICE) catheter is used during structural heart interventions to provide ultrasound imaging of the heart.
 Currently, the catheter is either held by an assistant or secured with a wet towel, but it can easily shift, disrupting the image and causing delays.
 A device that stabilizes the catheter shaft could prevent these issues.
 The team has been tasked with designing and building a novel ICE catheter stabilizer system that secures any brand of ICE catheter.
 The design must allow for height adjustment to align with the patient's entry point and be either fully sterilizable or disposable for use in a catheterization lab.
 It should also minimize catheter movement to ensure a steady image.
 The proposed solution is a three-part device with a height-adjustable base and middle sections placed beneath the sterile drape, while the top part with an adaptable clamp attaches over the drape using magnets and an interlocking mechanism.
-A prototype was fabricated and tested against the current method of securing the catheter handle, demonstrating significant improvement.
-Future work will focus on further testing and refining the design to enhance ICE catheter stabilization.
+A prototype was fabricated and tested against the current method of securing the catheter handle, demonstrating significant improvement and offering a solution to the issue of ICE catheter instability.